Yeedi has been busy with new product releases, and we’ll look at one of its latest – the Mop Station.

 The Mop Station’s 5200 mAh lithium-ion battery will run for up to 180 minutes in the lowest setting, which is excellent for mopping (and mapping) even large homes.

-It has the “recharge and resume” feature so that it will resume cleaning after recharging.
+It has the “recharge and resume” feature to resume cleaning after recharging.

 Upkeep for the Mop Station is slightly different from a traditional robot vacuum.
 I’ll highlight the components you need to clean or replace and the recommended intervals.